Stock market today: More swerves hit Wall Street as Trump's "Liberation Day" nears

 But one of the fears hitting the market is that even if Trump announces less-punishing tariffs than feared, the stop-and-start rollout of his trade strategy may by itself cause U.S. households and businesses to freeze their spending, which would damage the economy.
 Trump has pushed for tariffs in part to bring manufacturing jobs back to the United States from other countries.

-All the nervousness in the market has helped push the price of gold to records, and it rose again to briefly top $3,175 per ounce.
+All the nervousness in the market has helped push the price of gold to records, and it briefly topped $3,175 per ounce before turning slightly lower.
 That's up from less than $2,700 at the start of the year.

 In stock markets abroad, indexes rose across much of Europe and Asia to recover some of their sharp drops from the day before.